Edward Everett Horton: Early life

 Horton was born March 18, 1886, on Long Island to Edward Everett Horton, a typesetter / compositor in the press room for The New York Times, and his wife, Isabella S. Horton (née Diack).
 His father was of English and German ancestry, and his mother was born in Matanzas Province, Cuba, to George and Mary (née Orr) Diack, natives of Scotland.
-He first attended the old Boys' High School in Brooklyn.
-The family then moved to Baltimore, Maryland and he went to The Baltimore City College.
+He went to The Baltimore City College.
 He attended in 1902-1904 and later was inducted into the school's alumni/faculty Hall of Fame in 1959.

 He was a student at Oberlin College where he majored in German.
 He was asked to leave after he climbed to the top of a building and, after a crowd gathered, threw off a dummy, making bystanders think he had jumped.
 Returning to New York City, he attended the Polytechnic Institute of Brooklyn for one year, until the school discontinued its arts courses; he moved to Columbia University, "until I got fouled up with The Varsity Show of 1909.
 This was the first time I had really ever been on the stage ...
 After that, to put it gently, Columbia and I came to an amicable parting of the ways.
 They were just as glad to see me go as I was to get out."
 That concluded Horton's collegiate period.